-11. Variations to Purchases
+11 Variations to Purchases

-For the purposes of this Policy, variation refers solely to a financial deviation from the original contract value.
+For the purposes of this Policy, financial variation refers solely to an increase to the previously approved contract value.
 The contract can be a Council purchase order or agreement signed by a delegated Council officer with an external service provider/organisation.
-Other variations such as non-financial scope changes, extension of time etc are to be managed by delegated Council officers.

-Each variation can only be approved by an officer up to their authorised contractual and financial delegation.
-In order for a variation to be approved, the authorising officer must have a delegation level greater than the sum of the value of the variation and value of the original contract.
+Other variations such as non-financial scope changes, extension of time etc. may be approved by any Council officer who holds a financial delegation.

-All variations are to be approved in writing.
+Each financial variation can only be approved by an officer up to their authorised contractual and financial delegation.
+The authorising officer must have a delegation level greater than the sum of the value of the proposed variation and the current value of the contract.

-Each variation requires an additional line item on the original purchase order stating the scope and cost.
+All variations are to be approved in writing and each variation requires an additional line item on the original purchase order stating the scope and cost.